Contact Us

 The Monetary Authority of Singapore (MAS) has predicted there will be US$200 billion per year of green investments into ASEAN countries by 2030.
 They have decided that Singapore will be the base for this promising sector.

-There will be other work that needs to be done, so let us look at what sustainable finance is, how Singapore can foster its growth in Southeast Asia, and what it is already doing to push the industry into the light.
+There will be other work that needs to be done, so let us look at what sustainable finance is, how Singapore can foster its growth in Southeast Asia, and how businesses can make the most out of this trend.

 What is Sustainable Financing, or Green Finance?

-Sustainable finance mobilises financial resources to support environmentally friendly investments that combat climate change.
+Sustainable finance mobilises financial resources to support environmentally friendly investments that combat climate change and foster environmental sustainability.

 Climate-friendly investments can take many forms, including renewable energy, energy efficiency, and pollution prevention and control.
 For an investment to be considered “green”, it must have a positive environmental or climate impact.

-You can also see it as the implementation of environmental, social, and governance (ESG) motives into business or investment decisions to benefit both the organisation and society.
+You can also see it as implementing environmental, social, and governance (ESG) motives into business or investment decisions to benefit both the organisation and society.

 Sustainable finance is also seen as a method to pave the way for a more sustainable future with other green initiatives.